Chapter 5: Choosing Your Lens

 Exercise 5.3: Building a Hypothesis

-Choose one of the theories discussed in this chapter (Social Identity, Parasocial Interaction, Uses & Gratifications, Framing, or Agenda Setting).
+Choose one of the theories discussed in this chapter (Social Identity, Parasocial Interaction, Uses & Gratifications, Framing, Agenda Setting, or Cultivation).

 - State the theory’s core principle in one sentence.

-- Identify a music-related phenomenon you could study using this theory.
+- Identify a phenomenon you could study using this theory (it does not have to involve music).

 - Formulate a testable hypothesis that derives from the theory.